outdreamer/build-a-cure-1/docs/specific_methods/problem_solving_matching.md

         5. apply derivation methods if system objects are unknown, storing multiple alternate systems if unknown system objects are comparable in probability
         6. iterate arrangement of system objects as a way to structure variance
         7. check arrangements for fulfillment of solution metrics & iterate

+## Other methods

+  - these methods can be inputs or interim steps to other problem-solving automation methods, but can function on their own
+  - some of them involve converting between interfaces, or using objects on a specific interface to frame a problem

+    - causal analysis can solve most problems (shapes of cause are useful to model variable relationships)
+    - pattern queries can also solve most problems (solution patterns, insight paths, question patterns to traverse a path quickly, joke patterns to predict uncertainty, etc)
+    - structure-mapping (standardizing to the math interface, meaning finding a math structure that matches objects to use solutions that work for those math objects) can also solve most problems

 ## Choosing automation starting point